rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/apptainer.md

 ### Building without elevated permissions

-At the time of writing this documentation (late 2022) the Apptainer documentation exaplains the option of using a `--fakeroot` parameter as a way to bypass some of these limitations.
-The latest version `1.1.4` has still some know issues with this option and will hopefully be soon resolved.
+_Apptainer_ has a `--fakeroot` argument to bypass some of these limitations.

-Fortunately, there are at least two alternatives, as users can either:
+Fortunately, there are at least two alternatives; you can
-- simply build an `.sif` image file on a system where they have elevated (sudo) permissions, and then copy that `.sif` file to the cluster, or
+- Either build an image on another system where you do have elevated (sudo) permissions and then copy that `.sif` file to {{ slurm_cluster_name | capitalize }}
-- build an image on the cluster itself, but doing via the additional step of using the sandbox option and then convert the sandbox into the `.sif` file.
-To use this option, read sections `Sandbox` and `Building image as regular user`.
+- Or build an image on {{ slurm_cluster_name | capitalize }} itself, but via intermediate _sandbox_ option and then convert the _sandbox_ into the `.sif` file.
+  See sections `Sandbox` and `Building image as regular user` below for details.

 ## Sandbox

 The _sandbox_ option builds a container image inside a directory, which allows users to:

-* to use the  `--fakeroot` option and become root inside container,
+* use the  `--fakeroot` option and become root inside container,
-* to change any files inside the container, and those changes *can be* (if used `--writable`) permanently saved,
+* change any files inside the container, and those changes *can be* saved (when combined with `--writable`),
-* convert the sandbox back to a `*.sif` file.
+* convert the _sandbox_ to a `*.sif` file.

-The drawbacks on the other hand are
+The drawbacks are that

-* the changes inside the sandbox are not `recorded` in the image (in contrast to the build from `.def` files), and therefore,
+* the changes inside the _sandbox_ are not `recorded` in the image (in contrast to the build from `.def` files), and therefore,
 * the `.sif` file is hard to maintain in the long run,
-* running sandbox often brings lower performance: due to the converting of the image, and (in case of shared remote file system use) the access of individual files inside the sandbox is slower than the use of .sif format.
+* running a _sandbox_ often decreases performance: due to the converting of the image, and the access of individual files inside the sandbox is usually slower than the use of `.sif` format.

 Example: Rocky Linux 9 - from Docker repository to sandbox container